Freight Invoice Audit: 4 Key Components

 According to Logistics Management, there are four stages of maturity to a shipper’s freight payment process.
 The goal is to arrive at step four, which is referred to as “freight settlement.”

-At this stage, not only does the shipper pay for and receive the agreed-upon services, but all of the freight invoice data is in a usable format.
-Therefore, in order to achieve freight settlement, supply chain leaders must adopt complete freight invoice auditing practices.
+At this stage, not only does the shipper pay for and receive the agreed-upon services, but all freight invoice data is in a usable format.
+Therefore, supply chain leaders must adopt complete freight invoice auditing processes to achieve freight settlement.
 This article reviews the four key components of a reliable freight invoice audit.

 Trax empowers supply chain leaders worldwide to advance their freight invoice auditing process and ultimately achieve freight settlement.
-The Trax Transportation Spend Management (TSM) software allows global enterprises to identify and resolve transportation risks through sophisticated data analysis processes and automation.
+Trax’s Global Freight Audit software allows global enterprises to identify and resolve transportation risks through sophisticated data analysis processes and automation.

 What is a Freight Invoice Audit?